- Technology can help you be more productive in a distracting atmosphere.

 2. Smart monitor stand

 Working in an open office can also mean fighting for desk space.
 The Satechi F1 Smart Monitor Stand can combat that.
 This monitor stand not only allows you to keep your desk tidier, but also has four USB ports with data transfer speeds up to 5Gbps, separate microphone and headphone jacks, two sets of legs to adjust the height of the stand, and a weight capacity of up to 22 pounds.

 3. Smart writing set

-Crowded conference rooms can make it difficult to ensure you have enough room to bring your laptop to meetings.
-The Moleskine Smart Writing Set allows you to handwrite your notes and then go back and digitally edit and annotate them via the Moleskine Notes app.
-The set includes the Pen+, equipped with a mini camera at the tip to digitize what you're writing, and the Paper Tablet notebook, which has the classic leather-bound notebook design Moleskine is best known for but is also embedded with nCode technology to allow the Pen+ to record and transfer everything you write and draw to the Moleskine Notes app.
-The app is available on iOS and Android devices and can sync to your Google Drive or Evernote accounts.
+Crowded conference rooms can make it difficult to bring your laptop to meetings.
+The Moleskine Smart Writing Set allows you to handwrite your notes and then go back to digitally edit and annotate them via the Moleskine Notes app.
+The set includes the Pen+, equipped with a mini camera at the tip to digitize your notes, and the Paper Tablet notebook, which has the classic leather-bound notebook design Moleskine is known for but is also embedded with nCode technology to allow the Pen+ to record and transfer everything you write and draw to the Moleskine Notes app.
+The app is available on iOS and Android devices, and it can sync to your Google Drive or Evernote accounts.

 4. Multi-device keyboard